dawnstar63/nagisaariza-website/language-en/testimonials.md

 <img class="float-left" src="/img/family-k-san-cropped.jpg" alt="" width="300px" style="float:left;">

-"A year has passed since my children have started taking lessons from Ms. Ariza.
-With her warm, enthusiastic teaching, both of them are constantly improving.
+"My children began piano lessons with Ms. Ariza.
+With her warm, enthusiastic teaching, both of them are continuously improving.
 In addition to her fabulous teaching of piano technique and musicality, she teaches the pleasure of music-making, how to approach the piano, and practice methods; for each step, she instructs her students with tremendous care.
 We are sincerely grateful for having started lessons with Ms. Ariza." (from the K Family)

 <p style="float:left; clear:both;" class="voltaire">Photography by Masa Hokari</p>